eduardz1/CUDA-Path-Tracer/report/report.typ

   == Querying for Rays

-  // talk about getRay (pseudocode), show image with the querying in the circle inscribed in each pixel
+  // talk about getRay (pseudocode), show image with the querying in the circle inscribed in each pixel For the ray querying we used the Get2Rays function.
+In order to achieve anti-aliasing, we sample an area of half-pixel around the center of each pixel.
+This results in smoother edges in the rendered picture and in the same way more realistic pictures.

+    #figure(
+    kind: "algorithm",
+    supplement: [Algorithm],

+    pseudocode-list(
+      booktabs: true,
+      numbered-title: [Get2Rays funtion],
+    )[
+      + *function* #smallcaps[Get2Rays]\(camera)
+        + sampleA = center + offsetA
+        + sampleB = center + offsetB
+      + *if defocusAngle > 0*:
+        + originA = defocusDiskSample
+        + originB = defocusDiskSample
+      + directionA = sampleA - originA
+      + directionB = sampleB - originB
+      + *end if*
+      + *end function*
+    ],
+  )
+ The function uses two half-pixel offsets A and B. Based on that, we calculate sampleA and sampleB.
+If defocusAngle of the camera is more than 0 then we have a new origin if not, the origin remains as default.
+We calculate the directionA and directionB and in the result we get two rays from origins to directions for A and B, respectively.

   == Tracing Rays

   // talk about getColor (pseudocode)
+  To get the appropriate color for the pixel we use the function GetColor, which can be described in pseudocode below:
+    #figure(
+    kind: "algorithm",
+    supplement: [Algorithm],

+    pseudocode-list(
+      booktabs: true,
+      numbered-title: [GetColor function],
+    )[
+      + *function* #smallcaps[GetColor]\(camera)
+        + *for each* i < depth:
+          + *if no object hit* return background color
+          + *if any object hit*:
+            + scatter = #smallcaps[scatter]\(object material, attenuation)
+            + emitted = #smallcaps[emitted]\(object material, attenuation)
+          + *if scatter*:
+            pixel.color = pixel.color \* attenuation + emitted
+          + *else*:
+            return emitted
+          + *end if*
+        + *end for*
+      + *end function*
+    ],
+  )
+ For an arbitrarily set up rendering depth, which is most commonly between 10 and 50, we do the following: firstly, check if any shape was hit.
+If not, then we return the background color.
+If so, we save the information about the hitting point, including the material of the hit object.
+Based on this information, we update the scatter and emmitted values which are then combined as a result color.
+The function was inspired mainly by the RayColor function @Shirley2024RTW2.
+However, our approach focused on iterative calculations in order to omit recursive calls.
+We decided to set our depth value on [...] resulting in the best quality / processing time ratio.

   == CUDA Features